The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Andy, because I know this is something that he’s been wanting for a long time… Justin because he probably has good advice for how this should or shouldn’t be implemented in the framework, and Haus in case he has some insight into which machines it would be acceptable to loop into the CI ecosystem to use for building packages.

-#3 Updated by Justin Stoller over 2 years ago
+#3 Updated by Justin Stoller almost 3 years ago

 So I’m not sure how I feel about putting the logic for building packages too near the harness.
 If you have an immediate concern for rpms, you could probably also have that job ssh to rpm-builder?

 I had a lot more written but I think is probably pretty self explanatory, this is a list (in rough order) of how I had seen this ultimate goal panning out, and what I believe has been done already in this regard.

 packagenamespace for projects.
 (Moses and Haus have already done a ton of work to improve package rake tasks, but I believe there’s still a lot to do)

 Puppetize Rpm-Builder (Sles-Builder?), Deb-Builder and Win-Builder.
 (I think there’s a basic template for the builders, Cooper has “volunteered” to help me puppetize Win-Builder)

 Deploy Builder Jenkins in DC (including creating jobs for each project).
 (There’s actually several Jenkins' we need to build this was in my backlog after the IDW but a few other things came up including the last throws of PE 2.5.2, I believe it is on Dom’s plate for next week?)